-In order to quantify the statistical robustness of the asymmetric and nonlinear SLP response we employ a Monte Carlo technique following Garfinkel et al. (2019b); Weinberger et al. (2019); Deser et al. (2018).
-The method consists in randomly selecting a sub-sample of increasing size from the pair of simulations used to compute the asymmetric or nonlinear component of the SLP response.
-This calculation is repeated 2000 times for the different randomly selected sub-samples in order to obtain sub-samples allows us to answer the question of how many events must be considered before the nonlinearities/asymmetries become statistically detectable at a certain confidence level (in our case 95%) and for a certain region (see color boxes in Figure 5 and section 5 for the exact definition).
+In order to quantify the statistical robustness of the asymmetric and nonlinear SLP response we employ a Monte Carlo technique following Garfinkel et al. (2019b), Weinberger et al. (2019), and Deser et al. (2018).
+The method consists in randomly selecting a subsample of increasing size from the pair of simulations used to compute the asymmetric or nonlinear component of the SLP response.
+This calculation is repeated 2000 times for the different randomly selected subsamples in order to obtain a bootstrapped probability density function (PDF) of the respective variable.
+Successively increasing the size of the selected subsamples allows us to answer the question of how many events must be considered before the nonlinearities/asymmetries become statistically detectable at a certain confidence level (in our case 95 %) and for a certain region (see color boxes in Fig. 5 and Sect.
+5 for the exact definition).

-Figure 6 displays the 95 and 50% confidence intervals of the asymmetry and nonlinearity of the SLP response in the different predefined regions (shown in different colors).
-For reference, Figure S2 displays the confidence intervals for each of the terms prior to compute the asymmetry and single phase nonlinearity.
-In Figure 6, when the whiskers, which indicate the 95% confidence interval, do not cross the zero-line the nonlinearity of that specific index becomes statistically detectable for a given number of events.
-For example the Aleutian low asymmetry between strong ENSO events becomes statistically detectable at 330 20 events, while 70 events are needed for the asymmetry in the Azores high index (Figure 6b).
+Figure 6 displays the 95% and 50% confidence intervals of the asymmetry and nonlinearity of the SLP response in the different predefined regions (shown in different colors).
+For reference, Fig. S2 displays the confidence intervals for each of the terms prior to compute the asymmetry and single-phase nonlinearity.
+In Fig. 6, when the whiskers, which indicate the 95 % confidence interval, do not cross the zero line the nonlinearity of that specific index becomes statistically detectable for a given number of events.
+For example the Aleutian low asymmetry between strong ENSO events becomes statistically detectable at 20 events, while 70 events are needed for the asymmetry in the Azores high index (Fig. 6b).
+A key message from Fig. 6 should be that detecting nonlinearities in observations is still not possible, as a large number of events are needed before these asymmetries/nonlinearities become statistically detectable.
+For ex-